wollomatic/socket-proxy/README.md

 `socket-proxy` is a lightweight, secure-by-default unix socket proxy.
 Although it was created to proxy the docker socket to Traefik, it can be also used for other purposes.
 It is heavily inspired by [tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy).

+As an additional benefit socket-proxy can be used to examine the API calls of the client application.

 The advantage over other solutions is the very slim container image ("FROM scratch") without any external dependencies (no OS, no packages, just the Go standard library).
 It is designed with security in mind, so there are secure defaults, and there is an extra security layer (IP address-based access control).